GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

 With a passkey, a user can sign in to a website just by using fingerprint, face, or device PIN.

-In an ideal world, there would be no password users and the authentication flow could be as simple as a single sign-in button.
+Ideally, there would be no password users and the authentication flow could be as simple as a single sign-in button.
 When the user taps the button, an account selector dialog pops up, the user can pick an account, unlock the screen to verify and sign in.